SailfishOS-for-the-fairphone-4/getting_started/README.md

 ## Configuring the built kernel
 After building previous process succesfully completed, we need to check wether the kernel configurations are correct.
+*The purpose of running this command is to use the mer_verify_kernel_config script to compare the contents of the three specified kernel configuration files.
+The script checks for any differences or inconsistencies between these configurations, which can be useful for ensuring that the kernel configuration is correct and consistent before building the kernel for the FairPhone.*
 ```
 HABUILD_SDK $